pydantic/pydantic/docs/api/standard_library_types.md

 ## Tuple

 ### `tuple`

-Allows `list`, `tuple`, `set`, `frozenset`, `deque`, or generators and casts to a tuple. when generic parameters are provided, the appropriate validation is applied to the respective items of the tuple
+Allows `list`, `tuple`, `set`, `frozenset`, `deque`, or generators and casts to a `tuple`.
+When generic parameters are provided, the appropriate validation is applied to the respective items of the tuple

 ### `typing.Tuple`

-Handled the same as `tuple` above
+Handled the same as `tuple` above.

 ```py
 from typing import Optional, Tuple